-Indianapolis was also placed under a tornado warning by the National Weather Service.
+Indianapolis, Indiana, was placed under a tornado warning on Tuesday afternoon.

 The Associated Press update: Volunteers flock to tornado-damaged SD town

 WESSINGTON SPRINGS, S.D.
 (AP) — More than 100 people are helping clean up tornado damage in Wessington Springs, while state and federal officials are preparing to get a better handle on the damage.

 Monday was the first day volunteers were allowed into the southeastern South Dakota town where the June 18 tornado damaged dozens of homes and businesses.
 The Red Cross is feeding the volunteers through Friday.